 What is the COPD Report?

 Love the insights you've been gaining from your sensors but want to see the data displayed visually?
 Good news!
 We've created COPD Reports to conveniently view and share your Propeller data.
 Your reports will give you a more detailed insight into the status of your COPD and help you to identify ways to improve your COPD control.
-On the first day of each month, you'll receive an email with your COPD Report attached as a PDF.
+On the 10th of each month, you'll receive an email with your COPD Report attached as a PDF.
 It will give you information about the last 30 days of your COPD medication use.

 What's in the COPD Report?